kubevirt/monitoring/docs/runbooks/HPPNotReady.md

 ## Meaning

-The HPPNotReady alert fires when an HPP installation is in a degraded state.
+This alert fires when a hostpath provisioner (HPP) installation is in a degraded state.

-The hostpath provisioner (HPP) dynamically provisions hostpath volumes to provide storage for persistent volume claims (PVCs).
+The HPP dynamically provisions hostpath volumes to provide storage for persistent volume claims (PVCs).

 ## Impact